Dovanthieu/ProjectEuler/README.md

 # ProjectEuler
-ProjectEuler Solution with C# and Python
+Solution https://projecteuler.net/archives with C# and Python